Hearts come from behind to draw with Dreams FC

 Hearts of Oak were awoken by the goal they conceded as Junior Kaaba won a free kick but Hearts wasted the foul.

-The host Hearts of Oak had numerous goal-scoring opportunities to have levelled but could not make it count.
+The host Hearts of Oak had numerous goal-scoring opportunities to have leveled but could not make it count.

 After recess, the away side Dreams FC added the second goal through David Van Dijk to make it 2-0 for Dreams FC.

-Hearts of Oak mounted constant pressure on the Dreams FC defence and they finally buckled as Collins Boah scored an own goal in the 75th minute.
+Hearts of Oak mounted incessant pressure on the Dreams FC defense and they finally buckled as Collins Boah scored an own goal in the 75th minute.

 Benjamin Yorke scored a bullet of a shot from outside the penalty box in the 90th minute to make it 2-2.